- European Higher Education Area - EHEA

 European Approach for Quality Assurance of Joint Programmes

-In Norway the European Approach is available to higher education institutions under certain conditions.
+European Approach available to some higher education institutions or only under specific conditions

 The European Approach is available to institutions not subject to programme accreditation.